 Development Contribution Information

-From 1 July 2016, all Development Contribution Notice processing and estimates undertaken by a Development Contribution Officer will be subject to fees.
+From 1 July 2016, all Development Contribution Notice estimates undertaken by a Development Contribution Officer will be subject to fees.

 The extent of cost will be relative to the complexity of and time taken to perform the assessment.